-7. Variance and Convergence
+7. Variance and convergence

 In this section, we examine how the variance in the transfer times changes as the size of the transfer increases.
-We are motivated by several works which use the round-by-round analysis approach to approximate the average throughput and goodput of a connection.
-For example, in (Padhye et al., 2000) the authors develop a simplified Markov chain for TCP and design an equation to approximate the long-term expected throughput.
-In (Padhye et al., 1999) the limiting distribution of the Markov chain is determined numerically in order to determine the average throughput rate.
+We are motivated by several works which use the roundby-round analysis approach to approximate the average throughput and goodput of a connection.
+For example, in [21] the authors develop a simplified Markov chain for TCP and design an equation to approximate the long-term expected throughput.
+In [20] the limiting distribution of the Markov chain is determined numerically in order to determine the average throughput rate.